5 Steps to Begin Your Investing Journey

 When Investing, Doing Less is More

 I think about smart investing in a way that minimizes mistakes instead of pursuing maximum gains.
-I don’t like taking on uncompensated The possibility that something bad will happen..
+I don’t like taking on uncompensated risk.

-A A group of financial instruments. requires a healthy balance of The possibility that something bad will happen. and reward as well as exposure to many different investments.
+A portfolio requires a healthy balance of risk and reward as well as exposure to many different investments.
 I keep the following items in mind when investing:

 - Be cautious and highly skeptical of your conclusions and whether you feel you possess some edge.
 It is much more likely you don’t have one when compared to the deep pockets spending endless time and money seeking the next edge

-- Minimize the number of times you touch your A group of financial instruments..
-High A group of financial instruments. turnover in search of better investments often leads to negative consequences for your returns
+- Minimize the number of times you touch your portfolio.
+High portfolio turnover in search of better investments often leads to negative consequences for your returns

 - Avoid big mistakes.
 You stand to gain a lot more by doing nothing than thinking you have some edge (when you really don’t) and acting upon it